Biblical Theology

 However, it also exposes Saul’s lack of understanding and discernment regarding the situation.

-Instead of recognising the role Jonathan played in the victory and considering the impact of his own oath, Saul seems more focused on finding the culprit who violated his command.
+Instead of recognizing the role Jonathan played in the victory and considering the impact of his own oath, Saul seems more focused on finding the culprit who violated his command.

-The story continues in the following verses, where Saul discovers that Jonathan was the one who tasted the honey and realises that the oath he imposed hindered the success of the battle.
+The story continues in the following verses, where Saul discovers that Jonathan was the one who tasted the honey and realizes that the oath he imposed hindered the success of the battle.

-Recognising his mistake, Saul acknowledges Jonathan’s valour and withdraws the oath, allowing the people to eat and regain their strength.
+Recognizing his mistake, Saul acknowledges Jonathan’s valor and withdraws the oath, allowing the people to eat and regain their strength.

 Share this: